lggg123/ghost-giveaway-react-typescript/README.md

-# Getting Started with Create React App
+# Getting Started with NFT Ghost giveaway application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is a Ghosterz NFT Giveaway frontend hosted on Vercel.

 ## Available Scripts